WASHINGTON — QUESTION:

-In the House of Representatives, a statehood bill would only need a majority vote.
+In the House of Representatives, a statehood bill would only need a majority vote, which it got on April 22.
 In the Senate, a bill typically needs 60 votes to overcome the filibuster.

 The Senate has already used the 'nuclear option' to remove the filibuster two times since 2013.
 The first time was in 2013, when Democrats made the change allowing lower-level executive and judicial nominees to be named with a simple majority.

 In 2017, Senate Majority Leader Mitch McConnell used the 'nuclear option' yet again, to allow a simple majority vote for Supreme Court picks.

 Some Democrats have already gone on record stating that they are opposed to the removal of the filibuster for votes on statehood.

 DC statehood advocates have been pushing for the 51st state for generations.

 With a new majority for the Democratic party in the Senate, some advocates have renewed their optimism that this could finally happen.